15 Low-Light Houseplants That Thrive in Near Darkness

 We already know that houseplants detoxify our air and make us happier.
 These plants thrive in low-light so now you can have some green in every corner of your home.

 Also known as Aglaonema, this common low-light houseplant comes in 22 different varieties and is known for bringing good luck.
 It requires moist soil but not much else—though you will need to avoid cold temperatures and excessive sunlight.
 According to House Plants Expert, these ornamental, low-light houseplants have been grown in Asia for centuries.
 But wear gloves if you have sensitive skin as the plant’s juice can cause irritation.
 Silver Queen is one of the most common types of Chinese Evergreen and is known for the striking pattern of its leaves.
-If your houseplants could talk, this is what they would tell you.

 Most commonly known as an indoor hanging plant, English Ivy can be trained to climb a trellis or moss stick.
 With hundreds of varieties, some are plain green, while others are mixed with yellow, gold, or creamy white.
 Guide to Houseplants suggests maintaining evenly moist soil throughout the year—misting often to keep the leaves from drying out (though slightly drier during the winter).
 You can improve drainage with a small layer of pebbles at the bottom of the pot.
 Check out our favorite nontoxic houseplants that are safe for pets.